SLOW FOOD MEDITERRANEAN

 For many years it has been the ambition of many members of Slow Food in the Mediterranean area to bring together Slow Food groups to hold an annual festival where producers and members can come together to celebrate and promote good, clean, healthy food from the many diverse countries and communities that make up this vibrant and exciting part of Europe.
 Slow Food groups in Sicily, in the Italian region of Marche, in Malta and also in the UK came together to form Slow Food Mediterranean in 2016 with plans to build on their cooperation to make a strong presence for good in the food practices in the Mediterranean region.

-Our first conference in 2016 with follow up meetings in 2017 and the exciting events in Italy in 2018 have been important steps in this quest and one of our main discussion points was to build on plans to hold a Slow Food Mediterranean artisan food festival on Malta in 2019.
-At this exciting event there will be groups and producers from both Malta and Italy and also groups from across the Mediterranean region, also the festival will also include a strong educational element which is of increasing importance given the crisis in food production and consumption.
-We will also be working closely with the new Mediterranean olive oil academy based in Malta and also the specialist olive oil business Olivaverde on their exciting projects in Malta and across the Mediterranean region.
+Our first conference in 2016 with follow up meetings in 2017 and the exciting events in Italy in 2018 have been important steps in this quest and one of our main discussion points was to hold an artisan food festival on Malta in 2019.
+At this exciting event there were groups and producers from both Malta and Italy , we also had other groups from across the Mediterranean region, the festival included a strong educational element which we felt was of increasing importance given the crisis in food production and consumption.
+We will also be working closely with the new Mediterranean olive oil academy based in Malta and also the specialist olive oil business Olivaverde and the Mediterranean olive oil academy on their exciting projects in Malta and across the Mediterranean region.

 When Malta talks about food

 Coordinator Programme For Mediterranean Culinary Culture, University of Malta

 Let’s open up a window on the distant past.
 A past representative of a Maltese population obsessed with life and death.
 As an island of rituals, food earmarked the very basic existential meaning of the islanders as temporal and spiritual life was morphed into an expression of survival.